Show 17 – World PR Forum Pt.1: Modernising PR, Culture & Localisation

 There were plenty more examples discussed in the podcast.

-If you are interested in getting involved in this series, whether as a guest or as a sponsor, please do get in touch.
+If you are interested in getting involved in this series, whether as a guest or as a partner, please do get in touch.

 To continue the discussion on twitter, please use the #csuitepodcast